Linne Doran: Duvall, WA

 - Take home powerful images and metaphors to cultivate a supportive learning environment in their classrooms.

-- Acquire concepts to facilitate the development of their students’ full potentials.
+- Acquire concepts to facilitate the development of their students’ full potential.

 - Learn how to use stories and storytelling as an educational tool.